sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 # Acknowledgments
 {:numbered="false"}

-If you lightly edit this text or just review it, please feel free to add yourself to the acknowledgements.
+[comment]: # If you lightly edit this text or just review it, please feel free to add yourself to the acknowledgements.